Hurricane Isaias lashes Bahamas while Florida battens down

 “We still don’t think there is a need to open shelters for this storm, but they are ready,” he said.

-Isaias had maximum sustained winds of 80 mph (130 kph) late Friday and was expected to strengthen some into Saturday, the U.S. National Hurricane Center in Miami said.
-The storm was centered about 135 miles (215 kilometers) south-southeast of Nassau in the Bahamas and was moving northwest at 15 mph (24 kph).
+Isaias had maximum sustained winds of 85 mph (135 kph) early Saturday and some strengthening was possible later Saturday, the U.S. National Hurricane Center in Miami said.
+The storm was centered about 115 miles (185 kilometers) south-southeast of Nassau in the Bahamas and was moving northwest at 14 mph (23 kph).

 Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that while the islands can normally withstand strong hurricanes, some have been destabilized by the coronavirus pandemic and the damage caused by Dorian.